A sufficient condition for a toric weak Fano 4-fold to be deformed to a Fano manifold: Deformations of smooth toric special weak Fano 4-folds

 As examples, we show that $\mathcal{Z}_1$ (the case where $I\subset\mathcal{S}_1$) and $\mathcal{Z}_{14}$ (the case where $I\subset\mathcal{S}_2$) are deformation equivalent to Fano manifolds.
 The other cases are almost completely similar.
 However, we cannot apply this technique for the case where

-for a special primitive crepant contraction on $X$, because the general fiber of the deformation family in this case is {\em not} a toric variety in general.
-Thus, we cannot determine whether smooth toric special weak Fano $4$-folds $\mathcal{Z}_{18}$, $\mathcal{Z}_{21}$, $\mathcal{Z}_{23}$, $\mathcal{Z}_{25}$ and $\mathcal{Z}_{26}$ are deformation equivalent to Fano manifolds or not with our theory.
+for a special primitive crepant contraction on $X$, because the general fiber of the deformation family in this case is {\em not necessarily} a toric variety in general (see \cite[Section 4]{sato2}).
+Thus, we cannot determine whether smooth toric special weak Fano $4$-folds $\mathcal{Z}_{18}$, $\mathcal{Z}_{21}$, $\mathcal{Z}_{23}$, $\mathcal{Z}_{25}$ and $\mathcal{Z}_{26}$ are deformation equivalent to Fano manifolds using our current techniques.

 \begin{ex} Let $X=X_\Sigma$ be the smooth toric special weak Fano $4$-fold of type $\mathcal{Z}_1$.
 Then, $\G(\Sigma)=\{x,x_1,x_2,x_3,y_1,y_2,y_3\}$, where

 The primitive relations of $\Sigma$ are